Greentwip/lex-talionis/README.md

 A fully custom Fire Emblem fangame created entirely in Python.

 Fire Emblem: The Lion Throne is a custom Fire Emblem fangame.
-Much of my inspiration for the game was drawn from the GBA and Tellius games.
+Much of the inspiration for the game was drawn from the GBA and Tellius games.

-Because this was coded entirely from scratch, I am not bound by the limitations of the GBA.
+Because this was coded entirely from scratch, we are not bound by the limitations of the GBA.

 The Lion Throne has innovative objectives, powerful new items, custom classes, a fully functioning skill system with activated skills, a Tellius-style base menu, and much more!